-Directors of customs are in charge of levying import charges.
+[The Director of Customs is] in charge of levying import charges.
 The levy of import charges shall be based on information contained in an import declaration according to Chapter VII.
-The director of customs shall, however, correct obvious and insignificant errors in import declarations which are submitted to him.
+The Director of Customs shall, however, correct obvious and insignificant errors in import declarations which are submitted to him.

-If an import declaration is not submitted within the specified time limit according to Article 22 the director of customs shall assess the customs value of the goods in accordance with Article 115.
+If an import declaration is not submitted within the specified time limit according to Article 22 the Director of Customs shall assess the customs value of the goods in accordance with Article 115.